The Prestige Trap

 I think I understand why they still do this, now.
 More than tradition, more than their own validated experiences, they are following a heuristic: that prestige yields wealth.

 Professions like medicine, law, engineering, are all respectable and earn high salaries.
 Successful entrepreneurs, scientists, politicians, astronauts, are all decorated with distinctions and awards.
 Surely then, one leads to another?
 Prestige, it would seem, is a reliable proxy for success.
 Conveniently, it is far easier to determine which careers are prestigious, simply by watching the news and attending dinner parties, than it is to predict which careers will yield the greatest personal and societal gain.
-And so, spurred on by well-meaning parents and grandparents, many of us in Gen X and Y are pursuing degrees as proxy to success.
+And so, spurred on by well-meaning parents and grandparents, Millennials are pursuing degrees as proxy to success.

 This, too, is a shortcut.
 In principle, no one would refute that people should create their own path in life, without relying on the comfort of tradition and safety of group-think.
 But in practice this requires an uncomfortable amount of uncomfortable work.
 It’s hard to keep an open mind.